World War II in Yugoslav Macedonia: Background

 German ethnic map of Yugoslavia from 1940.
 Macedonians are depicted as a separate community, and described as claimed by Serbs and Bulgarians, but generally attributed to the last ones (the spread of the Macedonians/Bulgarians is according to Kanchov).

-Macedonians in Sofia posing with German soldiers before the invasion in Yugoslavia.
-The poster praises the unification with Bulgaria with the slogan "One people, one Tsar, one kingdom", and Independent Macedonia.
-The invading Germans were greeted with the same posters in Skopje.

 The Balkan Wars in 1912 and 1913, and the World War I (1914–1918) divided the region of Macedonia amongst the Kingdom of Greece, the Kingdom of Bulgaria and the Kingdom of Serbia.
 The territory was up until that time part of the Ottoman Empire.
 In those days, most of the minority Ottoman Macedonias' Slavic intelligentsia who had developed some sense of national consciousness considered themselves to be a part of the Bulgarian community.
 Although the affiliation of most Macedonian Slavs to different national camps was purely superficial and not ethnic, but rather political and flexible option imposed by the nationalist educational and religious propaganda or by terrorism.

 From 1912 until 1915 the territory of Vardar Macedonia remained within the territory of Serbia.
 In the parts administered by Serbia the new authorities forced out most of the Bulgarian Exarchist priests and teachers, and began implementing a forceful state-sponsored Serbianisation of Slavic-speaking Macedonians.
 It was occupied by Kingdom of Bulgaria during World War I between 1915 and 1918.
 Afterwards it was restored back to Serbia and consequently included as part of the Vardar Banovina in the Kingdom of Yugoslavia.
 During that period, there were two main autonomist agendas.

 The right-wing Internal Macedonian Revolutionary Organization (IMRO) led by Ivan Mihailov, was in favor of the creation of a pro-Bulgarian Macedonian state under German and Italian protection.
 By 1928, Mihailov proposed a new plan calling for unification of Macedonia region into a single state, that would be independent from Bulgaria but with prevailing ethnic Bulgarian population.
 However the new state would to be supranational and cantonized, something as "Switzerland on the Balkans".
 Nevertheless, this IMRO continued to support Bulgarian irredentism until it was dissolved in the mid of 1930s.